 - Provides easy access to clinical data and facilitates tracking of patient’s health

-- It helps in establishing clinical workflow and assists in quick clinical decisions and avoiding errors
+- It helps in establishing clinical workflow and assists in quick clinical decisions and avoids errors

 - Allows patient’s involvement in diagnostic and treatment so that patients can see the treatment record